 We’re surprised that Nexopia still exists, let alone that it’s the fifth largest online community.
-Its users are almost all Canadian; for Americans who are unfamiliar with the site, all you need to know is that it’s a social board that’s very popular among both teenagers and sexual predators.
+Its users are almost all Canadian; for Americans who are unfamiliar with the site, all you need to know is that it’s a social board that’s very popular among both teenagers and some very disturbed people.

 200,298,710 posts and about 10,600 users at any given time.